• Skip to primary navigation

 Instructions

-• Thinly slice your beef and transfer to a bowl.
+• Thinly slice your beef against the grain on an angle into ¼-inch thick strips and transfer to a bowl.
 Add marinade ingredients and mix in with beef.
-Set aside to marinate.
+Set aside to marinate for at least 10-15 minutes.

-• Fill a wok halfway with water and bring to boil.
+• Fill a large pan or wok halfway with water and bring to boil.
 Once it boils, add broccoli and blanch for 1-2 minutes or until vibrant green.
 Strain broccoli and pour out water.
-Dry your wok.
+Dry the pan.

-• Heat wok over medium heat, add vegetable oil and marinated beef.
+• Heat pan over medium heat, add vegetable oil and marinated beef.
 Spread beef apart and fry until 80% cooked.

 • Next add onions and fry until translucent.